preed/git-vendor-mirror/README.md

 4. Inspect the result and publish

-When this process is completed, `git-vendor-mirror` will prompt you to use `git log` or `gitk` to inspect the work it's done.
+When the import process described in step 3 is completed, `git-vendor-mirror` will prompt you to use `git log` or `gitk` to inspect the work it has done.
 You can correct any problems (such as adding to the commit message, etc.) using `git commit --amend`.

 `git-vendor-mirror` creates a variety of branches and tags to facilitate source code investigations later (i.e. "What modifications did we make to this source code?
 What changed between version 1.1.0 and 1.1.1?")